colxi/tetrits/README.md

 # tetrits

-Basic browser-based implementation of the Tetris game, using Typescript, with no external dependencies.
+Basic browser-based implementation of the classic Tetris game mechanics, using Typescript, with no external dependencies.

 > Try it here: https://colxi.info/tetrits/